security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 Enter a single quote: `'` and press enter.
 This will show an error.
 It is possible that the page is running a SQL query that uses a single quote mark.

+{% include lab_question.html question='What kind of SQL server is DVWA using?
+This will determine what flavor of SQL syntax we must use in our injection attacks.' %}

 Try the following SQLi queries.

 ## Simple injection using tautology